thieleju/chess-com-insights/README.md

 ## 🚀 How it works

 This extension shows statistics for chess.com games.
-Use the icon in the top right corner to adjust the settings.
+Use the icon in the top right corner to adjust the settings (In the Browser).

 - First three numbers are the wins/loses/draws of the player
 - Percentage in brackets is the average accuracy of the player